๐Ÿพ Smart pet care, real pet parent NEW 50+ buyer guides published ๐Ÿ“ฉ Weekly newsletter As an Amazon Associate we earn from qualifying purchases

 How long should a dog ramp be?

-For sedans, 60–70 inches.
-For SUVs, 70–80 inches.
+For sedans, 60-70 inches.
+For SUVs, 70-80 inches.
 For lifted trucks, 80+ inches.
-The general rule is 3Γ— the loading height for a comfortable senior slope.
+The general rule is 3ร— the loading height for a comfortable senior slope.

 Can I use stairs instead of a ramp?

 Pet stairs (a series of small steps) work for couches and low beds.
-For cars with loading heights above 18”, stairs become impractical β€” too tall to be portable, too short-stepped to be safe.
+For cars with loading heights above 18โ€, stairs become impractical - too tall to be portable, too short-stepped to be safe.

 Will my dog actually use it?

-Most dogs accept ramps within 1–2 weeks of patient training.
+Most dogs accept ramps within 1-2 weeks of patient training.
 About 10% of dogs refuse ramps entirely.
 For those dogs, alternatives include hitch steps, lifting (for smaller dogs), or training to wait while you back the vehicle up to lower loading surfaces.
+Our dog problem solver has more on easing fearful dogs onto new equipment.

 How heavy is a dog ramp?

-Plastic ramps: 8–14 lb.
-Aluminum ramps: 14–24 lb.
-Heavy aluminum bi-folds: 22–28 lb.
-If you’ll be loading the ramp into the vehicle yourself, factor weight into your choice.
+Plastic ramps: 8-14 lb.
+Aluminum ramps: 14-24 lb.
+Heavy aluminum bi-folds: 22-28 lb.
+If youโ€™ll be loading the ramp into the vehicle yourself, factor weight into your choice.

 Will the ramp scratch my car?